Sodium oxybate: History

 Alexander Zaytsev worked on this chemical family and published work on it in 1874.
-The first extended research into GHB and its use in humans was conducted in the early 1960s by Dr. Henri Laborit to use in studying the neurotransmitter GABA.
-It was studied in a range of uses including obstetric surgery and during childbirth and as an anxiolytic; there were anecdotal reports of it having antidepressant and aphrodisiac effects as well.
-It was also studied as an intravenous anesthetic agent and was marketed for that purpose starting in 1964 in Europe but it was not widely adopted as it caused seizures; as of 2006 that use was still authorized in France and Italy but not widely used.
-GHB was also studied to treat alcohol addiction and for use in narcolepsy from the 1960s onwards.
+The first extended research into sodium oxybate and its use in humans was conducted in the early 1960s by Henri Laborit to study the neurotransmitter GABA.
+It was studied for a range of uses, including obstetric surgery, during childbirth, and as an anxiolytic; there were anecdotal reports of it having antidepressant and aphrodisiac effects as well.
+It was also studied as an intravenous anesthetic agent and was marketed for that purpose starting in 1964 in Europe, but it was not widely adopted as it caused seizures; as of 2006, that use was still authorized in France and Italy but not widely used. sodium oxybate was also studied to treat alcohol addiction and for use in narcolepsy from the 1960s onwards.

-In May 1990 GHB was introduced as a dietary supplement and was marketed to bodybuilders, for help with weight control and as a sleep aid, and as a "replacement" for L-tryptophan, which was removed from the market in November 1989 when batches of it were found to cause eosinophilia-myalgia syndrome.
-By November of that year 57 cases of illness caused by the GHB supplements had been reported to the Centers for Disease Control and Prevention, with people having taken up to three teaspoons of GHB; there were no deaths but nine people needed care in an intensive care unit.
-The FDA issued a warning in November 1990 that sale of GHB was illegal.
-GHB continued to be manufactured and sold illegally and it and analogs were adopted as a club drug and came to be used as a date rape drug.
+In May 1990, GHB was introduced as a dietary supplement and was marketed to bodybuilders for help with weight control, as a sleep aid, and as a "replacement" for L-tryptophan, which was removed from the market in November 1989 when batches of it were found to cause eosinophilia-myalgia syndrome.
+By November of that year, 57 cases of illness caused by the GHB supplements had been reported to the Centers for Disease Control and Prevention, with people having taken up to three teaspoons of GHB; there were no deaths, but nine people needed care in an intensive care unit.
+The FDA issued a warning in November 1990 that the sale of GHB was illegal.
+GHB continued to be manufactured and sold illegally, and it and its analogs were adopted as a club drug and came to be used as a date rape drug.
 The DEA made seizures and the FDA reissued warnings several times throughout the 1990s.

-At the same time, research on the use of GHB in the form of sodium oxybate had formalized, as a company called Orphan Medical Inc. had filed an Investigational New Drug application and was running clinical trials with the intention of gaining regulatory approval for use to treat narcolepsy.
-In 1996 Orphan contracted with Lonza Group, a contract manufacturer for supply of the drug.
+At the same time, research on the use of sodium oxybate had formalized, as a company called Orphan Medical Inc. had filed an Investigational New Drug application and was running clinical trials with the intention of gaining regulatory approval for use to treat narcolepsy.
+In 1996, Orphan contracted with Lonza Group, a contract manufacturer for supply of the drug.

-In 2000 the Hillory J. Farias and Samantha Reid Date-Rape Prevention Act of 2000 was signed into law in the US, which put GHB on Schedule I of the Controlled Substances Act, but sodium oxybate, when used under an IND or NDA from the US FDA, was considered a Schedule III substance but with Schedule I trafficking penalties.
+In 2000, the Hillory J. Farias and Samantha Reid Date-Rape Prevention Act of 2000 was signed into law in the US, which put GHB on Schedule I of the Controlled Substances Act, but sodium oxybate, when used under an IND or NDA from the US FDA, was considered a Schedule III substance, but with Schedule I trafficking penalties.

-It was approved by the FDA in 2002 under the trade name Xyrem with a strict risk control strategy to prevent drug diversion and control the risk of abuse by people to whom it was prescribed.
+Sodium oxybate was approved by the FDA in 2002 under the brand name Xyrem with a strict risk control strategy to prevent drug diversion and control the risk of abuse by people to whom it was prescribed.

 Orphan Medical licensed the right to market the drug in Europe to Celltech in 2003.
-In 2004 Celltech was acquired by UCB and in 2005 Jazz Pharmaceuticals acquired Orphan Medical.
+In 2004, Celltech was acquired by UCB and in 2005 Jazz Pharmaceuticals acquired Orphan Medical.